 Women clients value discretion.
 The internet çan rather anonymously be searched, a fact which may have contributed to the increase in demand for gigolo’s.
 (Van Gelder en Van Lier, 2010) The few women I spoke with who had solicited the services of a gigolo did however complain about the lack of diversity of the ‘supply’.
 ‘Too many caps and sweat suits’.
 A sex worker who visited the Red Thread admitted to having ordered a gigolo out of curiosity for herself, but this resulted in a disappointment.

 Piet from the Park Department showed up.
 He asked where he could put his muddy boots.
-It was okay, he could leave his job for a while, his colleagues would cover for him.
+It was okay, (…), his colleagues would cover for him.
 My appetite had gone.

 Female sex workers for women

 The afore mentioned Eysink Smeets (2007) claims that the market for female escorts for women is non- existent.
 But already in 1997 one could find personals in women’s magazines for this kind of service.
-Maybe the internet caters this niche as well.
+Maybe the internet caters for this niche in the marktet of sexual services as well.